-MCD - minimal change disease; MesGN - mesangioproliferative glomerulonephritis; RAAS - renin-angiotensin system that is considered an autoimmune disease with a poorly understood its genetic background.
-Hildebrandt's group identified EMP2 (epithelial membrane protein 2), as a rare cause of the nonsyndromic autosomal-recessive form of SSNS [14] and Izzedine et al. [15] discovered a loss of podocyte dysferlin expression as a cause of syndromic MCN associated with limb-girdle muscular dystrophy type 2B (LGMD2B).
-Recently, large genome-wide association studies has identified three loci that explain about 14% of the genetic risk for SSNS [16].
+MCD is most often (80-90%) presented in childhood as an idiopathic steroid-sensitive nephrotic syndrome (SSNS) that is considered an autoimmune disease with a poorly understood its genetic background.
+Hildebrandt's group identified EMP2 (epithelial membrane protein 2) as a rare cause of the nonsyndromic autosomal-recessive form of SSNS [14] and Izzedine et al discovered a loss of podocyte dysferlin expression as a cause of syndromic MCN associated with limb-girdle muscular dystrophy type 2B (LGMD2B) [15].
+Recently, large genome-wide association studies (GWAS) has identified three loci that explain about 14% of the genetic risk for SSNS [16].
 The strongest association was found for the CALHM6 gene, which is important for regulating the immune response to infection.
 These findings suggest that a genetically determined risk of immune deregulation may be a key component in the pathogenesis of SSNS [16].

 FSGS is usually manifested in childhood as idiopathic steroid resistant nephrotic syndrome (SRNS).
 For FSGS two main pathogenic mechanisms are assumed: either (1) an alteration of the immune system resulting in the production of a putative circulating glomerular permeability factor; or (2) mutations in more than 50 structural genes of the glomerular filtration barrier, mainly in the podocytes for which they are named hereditary podocytopathies [17].
-Genetic mutations that are responsible for non-syndromic FSGS include those that encode SD associated and adaptor proteins such as NPHS1, NPHS1+ NPHS2, NPHS2, CD2AP, TRPC6, PTRO, CRB2, PLCe1, actin-based cytoskeleton complex and signaling including at least ACTN4, MYH9, INF2, MYO1E, ARHGAP24, ARHGDIA and ANLN or nuclear transcriptional factor (WT1) [9, 17-24].
-Syndromic FSGS may be a consequence of genetic mutations that are responsible for mutations in GBM proteins such as the mutated COL4 genes in Alport syndrome, WT-1 in Denys-Drash, and Frasier syndrome, LMX1B in nail-patella syndrome, metabolic disorders such as GLA, encoding galactosidase A in Fabry disease, and mitochondriopathies (mitochondrial tRNA mutations in MELAS syndrome, and COQ2 mutations [9, 17, 18, 25].
-The best-studied susceptibility gene (a genetic variant that represents important risk factors in the presence of a "second hit") APOL1 (G1 and G2 alleles encoding apolipoprotein L1) is a major cause of podocytopathy among African Americans, formerly called hypertensive CKD [18].
+Genetic mutations that are responsible for non syndromic FSGS include those that encode SD associated and adaptor proteins such as NPHS1, NPHS1+ NPHS2, NPHS2, CD2AP, TRPC6, PTRO, CRB2, PLCe1), actin-based cytoskeleton complex and signaling including at least ACTN4, MYH9, INF2, MYO1E, ARHGAP24, ARHGDIA and ANLN or nuclear transcriptional factor (WT1)[9, 17-24].
+Syndromic FSGS may be a consequence of genetic mutations that are responsible for mutations in GBM proteins such as the mutated COL4 genes in Alport syndrome, WT-1in Denys-Drash (DDS) and Frasier syndrome (FS), LMX1B in nail-patella syndrome, metabolic disorders such as GLA, encoding -galactosidase A in Fabry disease, and mitochondriopathies (mitochondrial tRNA mutations in MELAS syndrome, and COQ2 mutations [9, 17, 18, 25].
+The best-studied susceptibility gene (a genetic variant that represents important risk factors in the presence of a 'second hit') APOL1 (G1 and G2 alleles encoding apolipoprotein L1) is a major cause of podocytopathy among African Americans, formerly called hypertensive chronic kidney disease (CKD) [18].